 To ensure federal projects will have adequate local match it is necessary to estimate future local funding.
-The state funding inflation rate of 3.7 percent for the first 10 years is being applied.
-For the next 20 years of the plan an annual inflation rate of 2.3 percent is applied
+The state funding inflation of 3.7% for the first 10 years is being applied.
+For the next 20 years of the plan an annual inflation rate of 2.3% is applied

-The Michigan Transportation Fund (MTF) is the funding road agencies receive from the state gas tax and vehicle registration fees.
+The Act 51 or the Michigan Transportation Fund (MTF) is the funding road agencies receive from the state gas tax and vehicle registration fees.
 This represents the majority of funding for most road agencies.
-Unlike federal funding which typically has a restriction on where it can be used, MTF funds are able to be used on a broad variety of transportation projects.
-While STBG is restricted to roads designated as federal aid eligible, it is local funding, mainly through the MTF that funds repairs on the local (non-federal aid) streets.
+Unlike federal funding which has typically has a restrictions on where it can be used, the MTF funds are able to be used on a broad variety f transportation projects.
+While the STBG is restricted to roads designated as federal aid eligible, it is local funding, mainly through the MTF that funds repairs on the local (non-federal aid) streets.
 Local funds are also used to endue operation and maintenance of the road system including agency salaries other overhead costs.
-To use federal funds, a local match is required.
-The STBG will fund 81.85 percent of a project with the remaining 18.15 percent required from the local match.
+In addition to use federal funds, a local match is required.
+The STBG will fund 81.85% of a project with the remaining 18.15 percent coming from the local match.